Tennessee police shoot armed man who attacked Jewish school in Memphis

 Suspect is in critical condition

-Tennessee police on Monday shot and apprehended a man who fired a gun at a Jewish school in Memphis, according to officials.
+Tennessee police on Monday shot and apprehended a man who fired a gun outside a Jewish school in Memphis, according to officials.

 No one at the school was injured.